 Professionals knowing Polish and Lithuanian usually spend 2-3 days they in one country and rest of the week in the another.
 However, this leads to overlapping insurance payments by the employers, who have to bear these costs in both countries and that are so prevented to send their employees abroad.

-Double personality is a single reality: working in Portugal and quoting in Spain due to legal and/or administrative impediments
+Double personality is a single reality: working in Portugal and paying taxes in Spain due to legal and/or administrative impediments

 European Grouping of Territorial Cooperation Duero-Douro

 The EGTC is located in Spain, therefore, its CIF presents a Spanish format and, as such, Portuguese systems do not recognize it.
 Hiring workers in Portugal, with the Portuguese social security and quota system is impossible, while doing it through the Spanish system is not attractive to the Portuguese professionals, leading to an unbalance of nationalities within the EGTC.

 In the thematic area of “Transport”:

 EGTC Rio Minho